mines-csci400/f23-syllabus/README.md

 ## Syllabus

-See syllabus.pdf for detailed course info
+See syllabus.pdf on github/Canvas for detailed course info